GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 **What's Required**

 - macOS Build Requirements as listed on the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md#markdown-header-development) Wiki page.
+- Building on an Intel Mac is supported with all versions.
+Building on an Apple Silicon (ARM64) Mac is supported starting with M93 (4577 branch).
 - At least 8GB of RAM (16GB+ recommended) and 100GB of free disk space (for a Debug build).
 - Approximately 4 hours with a fast internet connection (100Mbps) and fast build machine (2.4Ghz, 16 logical cores, SSD).